The only hard requirement is a running MySQL DB server. We recommend a recent version of MariaDB or the MySQL community

 Before you start installing here's two of the most important parameters that you need to understand:

 INTERNAL_URL : address where the application http server is bound to.
 It MUST contain a server name and a port.
 EXTERNAL_URL : url that the end user will use to connect to the application.
 Example: If you want your application to run on the localhost at port 8080 and use the url mycells.mypydio.com, then set INTERNAL_URL to localhost:8080 and EXTERNAL_URL to http://mycells.mypydio.com (or https) After the install is successfully done, if you ever have to stop Pydio Cells and want to run it again just run:

-Follow the short set of instructions to finish off the Pydio Cells installation.
-You can refer to this page to get more details.
+Follow the short set of instructions.
+You can also refer to this page to get more details.

 SELinux is enforced